 Blockchain is a decentralized technology.
-This can be great, on the one hand.
-But, on the other, it can become an issue in relation to legal stuff and regulation.
-One question that highlights this issue is: How do you regulate something in an unregulated environment?
+This can be of great benefit, but it can also become an issue in relation to legal regulation and enforcement.
+This is best highlighted by asking how one regulates anything in an unregulated environment?

 The ideal solution for this is the regulated blockchain.
-A regulated blockchain is a shared network with an authority at its top.
-Now, how will a regulated blockchain help fight against piracy?
+A regulated blockchain is a shared network with an overall authority at its apex.
+The next question is, how can a regulated blockchain help fight against piracy?

 Protecting sensitive data

-Storing digital goods in a regulated blockchain will make it safe and piracy-free, as it has the same benefits of a decentralized blockchain — transparency, stability, P2P connection, resistance to attacks and collusion.
-Due to this architectural decentralization, L3COS has no single point of failure, which makes it technically unhackable.
+Storing digital goods in a regulated blockchain will make it safe and piracy-free, as it has the same benefits of a decentralized blockchain — transparency, stability, person to person connection, resistance to attacks or piracy collusion.
+Due to this architectural decentralization, L3COS has no single point of failure, which makes it quantum safe or technically unhackable.

-The extra benefit with L3COS is that you can review your information in the system and see how it is used.
+The extra benefit with the L3COS technology is that you can review your information in the system and see how it is being or has been used.
 You own and manage your digital footprint.
 And tapping the benefits of L3COS is easy, regardless of your technical literacy.

 Reducing corruption and fraud

 The traceability enabled by blockchain technology makes fraud difficult to commit.
-All actions taken by the users of the system leave sufficient information (a digital footprint) available for regulatory review, making it easy to hold people accountable for their acts.
+All actions taken by the users of the system leave sufficient information behind (a digital footprint) which is available for regulatory review, making it easy to hold people accountable for what they have done.

-With L3COS, you unlock unmatched levels of visibility into each transaction and record for full accountability and collaboration between teams.
-Also, it negates the likelihood of falsified information and hacking with immutable and incorruptible blockchain-based record keeping.
+With L3COS, you unlock unmatched levels of visibility into each transaction with a data record making it fully accountable.
+Also, it negates any possibility of falsified information or hacking as the record-keeping on the blockchain is unalterable and incorruptible.

 Digital rights management

-Currently, the solution increasingly proposed for the backup of digital information and identity protection is the blockchain technology.
+The solution increasingly being put forward for backing up digital information and identity protection is blockchain technology.

-L3COS’s regulated blockchain enables that.
-Using it, creators can then use the system to monitor their images, videos, and the likes for infringements and refer to the time-stamped blockchain to prove their ownership.
-And as the enforcement of these rights remains the responsibility of the copyright owner, they will have to resort to legal proceedings when they find that their works are distributed without authorization.
-The regulatory body would then take action in sanctioning the wrongdoer.
+L3COS’s regulated blockchain enables that too.
+Using L3COS, creators can monitor their images, videos, and check for any copyright infringements and refer to the time-stamped blockchain to prove ownership.
+And since these rights remain the immutably provable responsibility of the copyright owner, they will be in a strong position to exert their rights when they find that their works have been illegally distributed.
+The regulatory body would then be in a stronger position to take action.

-The entertainment industry has been through many struggles to offer better and cheaper services, including fighting against piracy.
+The entertainment industry has been through many struggles in trying to fight piracy.
 From tracking copyright violation to protecting privacy and copyright, the industry has finally realized that giving consumers what they want in the easiest and cheapest way is the best solution to stopping piracy.
-But regulation is the best way to nip piracy in the bud.
+But regulation remains the best way to stop piracy in its tracks.

-Blockchain has shown us how secure it can be, but regulated blockchain has more to offer.
-Although it’s just emerging, it’s sure to transform the way content is created, consumed, and protected.
+Blockchain has shown us how secure it can be, but a regulated blockchain has more to offer.
+Although it’s just emerging as a viable tool, it’s will be certain to transform the way content is created, consumed, and then protected.